-Miguel Angel Casado has been a researcher at the University of the Basque Country since 2003.
-He is in receipt of a research grant from the Basque government in order to do a Ph.D. on policies to increase the audiovisual industry in the Spanish Autonomous Communities.
-He has published articles in the principal Spanish communication journals and international reviews, his latest being "EU Media Programmes: Little Investment, Few Results," published in Northern Lights, edited by the University of Copenhagen in 2006.
+Miguel Angel Casado, a researcher at the University of the Basque Country, is a member of the European research network EU Kids Online.
+He has published articles in the principle Spanish communication journals and in international reviews, including "EU media programmes: Little investment, few results" (Northern Lights, University of Copenhagen, 2006).

-Tomas Coppens, who worked as a teaching and research assistant at the Department of Communication Studies at Ghent University, in Belgium between 1996 and 2006, has specialized in the study on broadcasting systems and published extensively on local and national broadcasting issues.
-In 2004, he obtained a Ph.D. with a thesis on the future of public service broadcasting in Europe and later advised the government on changes in its media policy.
-He currently resides in Argentina.
+Tomas Coppens, who worked as a teaching and research assistant in the Department of Communication Studies at Ghent University, Belgium, between 1996 and 2006, has specialized in the study of broadcasting systems and has published extensively on local and national broadcasting issues.
+In 2004 he obtained a Ph.D. with a thesis on the future of public service broadcasting in Europe and later advised the government on changes in its media policy.
+He currently works as an advisor for the public service broadcaster in Belgium.

-Alfonso Gumucio Dagron is a development communication specialist, filmmaker, and writer from Bolivia, with working experiences in Africa, Asia, Latin America, and the Caribbean.
-He is the author of various studies on film and communication, such as the well received Making Waves: Stories of Participatory Communication for Social Change (2001) and the Anthology: Communication for Social Change Historic and Contemporary Readings (2006).
-He is currently the Managing Director for Programmes at the Communication for Social Change Consortium.
+Alfonso Gumucio-Dagron is a development communication specialist, filmmaker, and writer from Bolivia, with working experiences in Africa, Asia, Latin America, and the Caribbean.
+He is the author of various studies on film and communication, such as the well received Making Waves: Stories of Participatory Communication for Social Change (2001) and most recently the Anthology: Communication for Social Change Historic and Contemporary Readings (2006).
+He is currently the managing director for programmes at the Communication for Social Change Consortium.